acg-team/tral/docs/index.rst

-How to cite us.
+How to cite us
 ===============

 *TRAL - Tandem Repeat Annotation Library (2015, unsubmitted).* - you can have a look at all :ref:`contributors and the background <contributors>` of this project.

-How to contribute.
+How to contribute
 ==================